 St. Louis Public Schools faces the challenges of many large urban school districts: high poverty rates, declining enrollment, and high infrastructure related costs.
-Local property taxes, 57% of operating revenues, have increased due to a voter approved operating tax increase on April 5, 2016.
+Local property taxes, 70% of all revenues, have increased due to a voter approved operating tax increase on April 5, 2016.
 The District's participation in future economic growth is dependent on development activity, assessed values, tax rates, tax abatement and tax increment financing (TIF) projects.

-State Aid represents only 7.5% of operating revenues and has been declining for years due to decreasing enrollment.
-The FY2020 K-12 student enrollment is projected at 19,890.
+State Aid represents only 5% of general operating revenues and has been declining for years due to decreasing enrollment.
+The K-12 student enrollment for FY2021 is projected to be 18,693.
+The enrollment in the District over the past ten school years has been: